kleenxcoder/microservices-customizeable-implementation/README.md

 # springbootmicrosserviceproductdevelopment
 >This project is still in draft mode.
-The aim of this project is to make some code base reuseable, we will call this the base.
-In the next step we will use this code base to implement a base service reflecting the base product implementation.
+The aim of this project is to make some code base reuseable, we will call this the base code.
+In the next steps we will use this code base to implement a base service reflecting the base product implementation.
 In a further step we will show how easy it is to reuse the base code and implement possible customer requirements.

 # URL's